Sesa1988/flutter-macos-twofinger-swipe-issue/README.md

 - Create a TabBar with two Tabs and TabBarViews
 - Create on any of the TabBarViews a horizontal scrollable list
-- Scroll with two fingers horizontally
+- Scroll with two fingers horizontally over the lists

 Result